grtcdr/aparato/README.md

 ### Contributing

-Any form of contribution is welcomed, whether it be unit tests, refactoring, or bug-fixing.
+Any form of contribution is welcome, whether it be unit tests, refactoring, or bug-fixing.
 It's recommended you report issues before beginning to work on them.